mandziak-nv/vscode-cucumber-js-runner/README.md

 ## Debugging

 The extension supports debugging tests through the VS Code testing panel.
-When you click the debug button for a test, it will run with environment variables defined in `cucumber_runner.debug_env_variables`, which by default sets `PWDEBUG=1` to enable Playwright's debug mode (if you're using Playwright).
-This allows you to:

-- Step through your test execution
+When you click the debug button for a test, it will run with environment variables defined in `cucumber_runner.debug_env_variables`.
+This allows you for example to use Playwright Inspector for debugging ( `PWDEBUG=1` ) to step through your test execution or inspect your browser state.
-- Inspect the browser state
-- Use Playwright Inspector for debugging

 Simply click the debug icon (instead of the run icon) next to any test in the VS Code testing panel.